 There are a few advantages that this method of transplanting has over the others.
-The entire head does not need to be shaved in order to transplant the hair follicles.
+The entire head does not need to be shaved in order to transplant the hair follicles (read more about a hair transplant without shaving here).
 Only the donor area must be shaved.
 It is a completely pain free procedure when using sedatives, though they are not needed.
 With the accuracy that you are able to get with this method, it is easier to achieve symmetry on the hairline.
 Recovery time is reduced, allowing patients to go back to their normal schedules and routines much earlier.
 You may even be able to go into work the next day!
 Damage to the follicles during the handling of the grafts is also reduced, as well as bleeding when creating the area where the grafts will be placed.
 The time in which the grafts are left outside of the body is much shorter, making the hair follicles healthier and stronger.
 Not only this, but the follicles have a much higher chance of surviving when using this method of transplanting.
 There isn’t even any need for stitches!
 There are many great advantages to this method.

 While there are plenty of reasons to go through with this procedure for a hair transplant, there are also a few reasons it may not be a good choice for you.
 For one, it can be much more expensive than some of the other transplantation methods.
 Greater attention and precision is needed when performing this procedure and a longer training period is required in order to be able to properly perform this method.
 It is very important that a specialist operates the procedure.
 They must have a very in depth knowledge and experience, or things could go wrong.
 There must be a team of about 6 to operate using this method.
 This operation can also cause the person who is performing the procedure more stress than usual, which could lead to some damage when handling the grafts.